 Still, London's firefighters "didn't waver", London Fire Brigade commissioner Dany Cotton said.
 "They were going through there time and time again battling through the floors looking for people."

 Roy Wilsher, chair of the National Fire Chiefs Council and a firefighter of 35 years' standing, said fire crews were confronted by terrible scenes.

 "You turn the last corner and see something like that in front of you... it makes you go into almost automatic pilot," he told BBC Radio 4.

-Fire safety experts have already pointed to cladding on the building as a likely reason the blaze spread so quickly - making it impossible for the fire to be contained floor-by-floor.
+Fire safety experts say the cladding used on Grenfell Tower is the likely reason why the blaze spread so quickly - making it impossible for the fire to be contained floor-by-floor.